CWB logo Introduction to WR140 = HD 193793

 Dec. +43 51 16.3

 WR140 was also the first Wolf-Rayet star to show a sudden brightening in its infrared flux, attributed to an episode of dust formation [4].
-This dust (a form of carbon) condensed in the stellar wind, absorbing a small fraction of the stars' UV-optical radiation.
+This dust (a form of carbon, rather like soot) condenses in the stellar wind, absorbing a small fraction of the stars' UV-optical radiation.
 This radiation heats the dust to a temperature of about 1000K, causing the brightening at infrared wavelengths.
-The newly formed dust is dispersed by the stellar wind and cools, causing its infrared emission to fade.
-Another episode of dust formation by WR140 was observed in 1985, and it was argued that these were periodic and also linked to the binary orbit, occurring near the time of periastron passage [3].
-WR140 is the prototype episodic dust-maker.
+The newly formed dust is dispersed by the stellar wind and cools as it is carried further from the stars and experiences less heating by their radiation, causing its infrared emission to fade.
+A second episode of dust formation by WR140 was observed in 1985, and it was argued that these events were periodic and also linked to a binary orbit, occurring near the time of periastron passage [3].

-rev: 30 Sep 2009
+rev: 14 Sep 2020

 Peredur Williams